Revised OSHA Fall Protection Standard Imposes New Obligations on Employers

 The rule also adds new requirements, including:

-- Prohibition of RDS use in hazardous weather conditions
+- Prohibition of RDS use in hazardous weather conditions; and

 Employers are required to ensure that scaffolds meet existing construction scaffold standards.